emilbra/goplay/.github/PULL_REQUEST_TEMPLATE/fix.md

 ## Description

-_Insert clear and relevant description to help reviewers understand the intention of the PR._
+Insert clear and relevant description about the intention of the PR

 ## How to test and verify

-_If applicable, how to test the changes implemented by this PR._
+If applicable, how to test the changes implemented by this PR.

 ## [Optional] Are there any post deployment task we need to perform?

-_For example, do we need to do some manual steps?_
+For example, do we need to do some manual steps?

 <!--
   This next portion is used by the reviewer